processing/p5.js-web-editor/developer_docs/translations.md

 ## Translations

-* Every component should introduce its subset of keys inside a dictionary named after the component.
+* Every component should introduce its own subset of keys inside a dictionary named after the component.
    For instance: If you want to translate AssetList.jsx you need to introduce the following namespace in translations.json :
 ```json
  "AssetList": {